usubalang/usuba/_posts/2020-01-14-bitslicing.md

 -->
 ### Conclusion

-Using bitslicing can significantly improve the throughput of a cipher.
-This is especially true on CPU with SIMD extensions, which provide wide registers, thus enabling lots of data-parallelism.
-The gains in performances vary depending on the structure of the ciphers: permutations will be free, lookup tables will have varying performances depending on the size of the circuits needed to implement them, and arithmetic operations will always be very expensive.
-Transposition will have a non-negligeable cost, making bitslicing a dubious technique for computing small circuits.
+Using bitslicing can significantly improve the throughput of a cipher, especially on CPU with SIMD extensions, which provide wide registers, enabling a lot of data-parallelism.
+The gains in performances however vary depending on the structure of the ciphers: permutations will be free, lookup tables will have varying performances depending on the size of the circuits needed to implement them, and arithmetic operations will always be very expensive.
+Furthermore, transposition often has a non-negligeable cost, making bitslicing a dubious technique for computing small circuits.

 There is another issue with bitslicing: register pressure.
 A _n_-bit input is turned into _n_ registers, but modern CPUs often only have 16 registers.
 Thus, a 128-bit input cannot be put into 128 registers.
-What will happen is a process called _spilling_: the data be stored in 128 memory locations, and when some parts are actually needed, they will be loaded into registers.
+What will happen is a process called _spilling_: the data will be stored in 128 memory locations, and when some parts are actually needed, they will be loaded into registers.
 For instance, on a fully bitslice AES, about half the assembly instructions are `move`, moving data from memory to registers and back.

 To overcome the cost of spilling registers, and drawing inspiration from existing adaptations of bitslicing [8], we propose a model called